© 2024 Connecticut Public

 When Danny Killion first entered Cheshire Correctional Institution to serve time for a string of bank robberies, he was suicidal.
 But he eventually found an outlet for his pain in art.

-“My favorite thing to say about the Prison Arts Program is that it saved my life,” he said
+“My favorite thing to say about the Prison Arts Program is that it saved my life,” he said.

 Killion, of Troy, New York, was speaking during the opening reception of the 44th annual Community Partners in Action Prison Arts Program exhibit in the Hans Weiss Newspace Gallery at CT State Community College Manchester.

-“For me and probably every other artist you see here it gives you a real sense of purpose," he said.
+“For me, and probably every other artist you see here, it gives you a real sense of purpose," he said.
 "It gives you the ability through this program to be connected to your community in a way that is unusual for prisons.
 Very often people who are incarcerated are kind of forgotten about by society."

 The exhibit displays 619 pieces created by 159 prisoners from nine Connecticut prisons.
-The pieces feature a variety of mediums and celebrates the creativity of incarcerated people using art to express themselves and connect with their communities beyond the prison walls.
+The pieces feature a variety of mediums and celebrate the creativity of incarcerated people using art to express themselves and connect with their communities beyond the prison walls.

 Program Manager Jeffrey Greene, who has taught art in prison for more than 20 years, offered perspective on the featured artists.